 Restrictions on Dropping Advanced Writing/Research Classes

-Please be advised that Advanced Writing or Research classes cannot be dropped or added after two weeks prior to the start of the semester, without the approval of the Vice Dean.
+Please be advised that Advanced Writing or Research classes cannot be dropped or added after two weeks prior to the start of the semester, without the approval of the Associate Dean for Academic Affairs.
 Please review the policy for adding and dropping any writing or research classes.
 Once open seats are filled, the courses will close again, unless additional seats open up.
 Once the wait list terminates, students will be responsible for checking the status of courses and registering themselves for any available seats.
 If you are interested in registering for a closed course, it is recommended that you check its status regularly, especially during the first week of classes.
 In our experience, many seats open up near the end of the process.

 XI.
 ATTENDANCEUnder the Rules of the American Bar Association, the New York State Court of Appeals, and other state high courts governing admission to the bar, a student must be in "regular attendance."
 Furthermore, it is clear that work in the Law School cannot be satisfactorily carried on by students who are irregular in attendance.